-Given the current public health situation, University will begin the 2020-21 school year in a hybrid model, where approximately half of the students will be on campus each week and the other half will be in e-learning.
-The hybrid model will allow us to keep the total number of people on campus each day below 250, and it will allow everyone to keep a 6’ physical distance in classrooms and common spaces.
+University High School plans to resume the hybrid learning model when the spring semester begins on Monday, Jan.
+4. In the hybrid model, approximately half of the students are on campus each week and the other half is in e-learning.
+The hybrid model allows us to keep the total number of people on campus each day below 250, and it allows everyone to keep a 6’ physical distance in classrooms and common spaces.

 We have split students into two hybrid learning groups (Cohort A and Cohort B, which are now visible on My BackPack), and those groups will alternate on-campus learning and synchronous e-learning on a weekly basis while hybrid learning is in effect.